-Candidates for graduation must accumulate a minimum of 120-129 semester units (depending on major, according to the prescribed courses for the Bachelor of Arts or Bachelor of Science degree, 64 semester units for the Associate of Arts or Associate of Science degree, and 30 to 37 units for an Addiction Studies certificate.
+Candidates for graduation must accumulate a minimum of 120-129 semester units (depending on major, according to the prescribed courses for the Bachelor of Arts or Bachelor of Science degree, 64 semester units for the Associate of Arts or Associate of Science degree, and 30 units for an Addiction Studies certificate (certificate at San Jose Campus only).
 All those who seek a degree from Jessup must fulfill the University's general education requirements, either by transfer credit or by courses taken in residency.
-A maximum of 70 credits from a community college, AP, CLEP, DANTES, and/or IB may apply toward a bachelor's degree.
+A maximum of 70 credits from a community college, AP, CLEP, DANTES, (CLEP & DANTES combined limit 15 units), and/or IB may apply toward a bachelor's degree.
 The total number of upper division units required for a bachelor's degree is 36.
 All CLEP, DANTES, and CPL units must be completed by December 31 to be eligible for the commencement ceremony in May.